imperialacm/acm.doc.ic.ac.uk/contents/seminars/type-me-if-you-can/index.md

 template: seminar.jade
 ---
-I will take you on an evolution journey of computing most precious concepts - data types and will present you a vision for the future - session types.
+I will take you on an evolution journey of computing most precious concepts--data types and will present you a vision for the future--session types.
 Types has served us well in the computation era.
 In the talk, we would examine what is their role in the current era of communication, concurrency and distribution.
 What does it mean for two different programs, executed in different environments, to be type safe.